The “Student Journalist Free Speech Act” was introduced in New York in January 2019. It is the second time the legislation is being considered.

 On April 30, 2019, more than 80 high school journalists, their advisers and other supporters traveled to the State Capitol in Albany to lobby lawmakers and held a news conference to bring attention to A.3079 / S.2297.
 Scroll down to “Recent News” to read additional coverage.

 Education committee hearings in the Assembly and Senate have not yet been scheduled.

 - Learn the basics about the New York Senate here, and the Assembly here.

 - You can make a difference by contacting your state representatives to let them know why you support A.3079/S.2297.
 Find out who your senator is are by entering your address into this interactive map.
 Do the same for your Assembly member here.

-- Join us in Albany for Lobby Day on April 30 – details here.
+- Thanks to everyone who joined us in Albany for Lobby Day on April 30 – details.

 - Download and share this flier about the Student Journalist Free Speech Act: A.3079 / S.2297)

 - Refine your thoughts with an FAQ/talking points, and other resources here.

 - Do what you’re most comfortable with – a phone call, email, letter, social media post to the lawmaker – or all four.